kguite/zell-rest-api/README.md

    ###  2 - METHODS
-         Method is type of request sent to the server.
+         Method is a type of request sent to the server.
          Five Types of methods:
             1. GET
             2. POST